jaspervdj/jaspervdj/cv.markdown

 ## Summary

-I have a strong interest for and a bunch of experience with functional programming languages, mainly Haskell and OCaml.
+I have a strong interest for and a lot of experience with functional programming languages, mainly Haskell and OCaml.
 I am also well-versed in more traditional programming languages and I have a strong Linux background.
+I am fluent in Dutch and English, both orally and in writing.
+I have volunteered in different nonprofits, so I am confident in my teamwork and organizational skills.

 ## Work experience

 I'll list only relevant jobs here.

-- In 2012, I did a 3-month long full-time internship at [Tsuru Capital LLC], a proprietary trading fund based in Tokyo and Singapore.
+- In 2012, I did a 3-month long full-time programming internship at [Tsuru Capital LLC], a proprietary trading fund based in Tokyo and Singapore.

 [Tsuru Capital LLC]: http://tsurucapital.com/